BertHav/Omgevingsmonitor_Software/README.md

 The installation of the sources in the IDE differs slightly from the procedure described on the previously mentioned page.

 Under Ubuntu Linux I encountered problems downloading the necessary firmware automatically.
 If necessary, download and install it manually in advance.
 The firmware can be found under ["get stm32l072RZTX firmware"](https://www.st.com/en/embedded-software/stm32cubel0.html#get-software).
-Install first the STM32Cube MCU Package for STM32L0 series 1.20.0 in ~/STM32Cube/Repository copy the Patch for STM32CubeL0 over the installad package.
+Install first the "STM32Cube MCU Package for STM32L0 series 1.20.0" in the folder "~/STM32Cube/Repository".
+Second copy the "Patch for STM32CubeL0" over the installad package.
 If you know the solution for configuring the STM32CubeIDE so that it automatically downloads the necessary packages, please mention it in an issue of this repo.

 Get the sources by using git or download the software as a zip file.
+Here the procedure is described based on a zip file.

 Place the unzipped sources in your working directory of STM32CubeIDE.

 For clearity rename the source folder to MJSGadget - dB meter.

+Start STM32CubeIDE
-Start STM32CubeIDE, If this is the first time that STM32CubeIDE is used, choose the 'Import Project' option.
-Otherwise, -Select File -> Open Projects from File System.
+If this is the first time that STM32CubeIDE is used, choose the 'Import Project' option.
+Otherwise,
+- Select File -> Open Projects from File System.
 Select your source folder MJSGadget - dB Meter.
--Uncheck the "Search for nested projects".
+- Uncheck the "Search for nested projects".
 Leave the rest of the settings in the "Import Projects from File System or Archive" unchanged.
--Click Finish
+- Click Finish

 If you are not logged in to ST in the IDE, do that first.
+(Under Ubuntu Linux this is an issue for me.
+For this reason, the firmware was manually installed earlier in this procedure.)

-In the Project Explorer double click on the file 'MJSGadget*.ioc'.
-(On linux, when the Pinout view is not shown, close the tab and reopen the ioc file.)
+In the Project Explorer double click on the file 'MJSGadget  - dB meter.ioc'.* (On linux, when the Pinout view is not shown, close the tab and reopen the ioc file.)*
-Choose 'Continue' in the 'New STM32Cube firmware version available' dialog.
+When show, choose 'Continue' in the 'New STM32Cube firmware version available' dialog.
-After the MJSGadget*.ioc window has opened, click (in the left column) on 'Middleware and Software Packs'.
+After the 'MJSGadget - dB meter.ioc' window has opened, click (in the left column) on 'Middleware and Software Packs'.
 Click on USB_DEVICE.
 If everything is correct, there is a green check mark in front of USB_DEVICE.

-Click in the ribbon on the button 'Device Configuration Tool Code Generation' (icon with yellow wheel)
+Click in the ribbon of the IDE on the button 'Device Configuration Tool Code Generation' (icon with yellow wheel)

 Click Yes in the "Open Associated Perpective?"dialog.